Hi. Ill start with some professional and career stuff before getting personal and talking travel!

 After that, I was elected as a city council member in Lafayette, California and served as Mayor before moving into TV news as a reporter for NBC in Chico, Ca, CBS in Santa Fe, New Mexico, before reporting in Florida statewide for NBC affiliates where I covered the 2000 Presidential Recount story.

 I then attended the Kennedy School of Government at Harvard where I did my graduate studies.
-After graduating I worked at ABC News in New York to work as a writer for the hosts Diane Sawyer and Charlie Gibson on 'Good Morning America' while also producing work at the United Nations with UNICEF.
+After graduating I worked at ABC News in New York to 'Good Morning America' while also producing work at the United Nations with UNICEF.

-Moving to Washington DC i immersed myself in marketing working as Director of Communications for the National Association of Schools of Public Affairs and Administration before moving into teaching.
+Moving to Washington DC i immersed myself in marketing working as Director of Communications for the National Association of Schools of Public Affairs and Administration before moving into teaching which I love and have been doing full-time for five years now.

 I consider myself to be friendly, responsible and a good conversationalist.
 Personally I like to read, see movies, talk and keep my toe in politics without being a partisan.
 Having lived in California i enjoy good wine and beer too.

 Travel is a touchstone of my life especially recently.
-In the USA I done several big road trips and cross-country drives and seen 40 states so far.
-Internationally Ive been to six of the seven continents and close to 50 countries.
-This year i went to India and it was everything I expected and more.
-My travel goal is to visit the remaining key places on my list (Ireland, Scotland, Russia, Middle East) so i can then focus on returning to the places i truly love such as Kyoto, New Zealand, Argentina and other places.
+In the USA I done several big road trips and cross-country drives and seen 45 states so far.
+Internationally Ive been to six of the seven continents and close to 70 countries.
+My travel goal is to visit the remaining key places on my list so i can then focus on returning to the places i truly love such as Kyoto, Cape Town and Sarajevo.
+New Zealand, Argentina, Croatia as well.
+The world is big and small.
+Like to see as much as possible if not all. -Scott